Shahbaz discusses political issues with Khursheed, Gilani

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: PML-N president Shahbaz Sharif held a meeting with PPP Leaders Khursheed Shah and Yusuf Raza Gilani who called on him Saturday as a follow up to the agenda discussed at the APCs amid the changing political situation in the country.
+LAHORE: The PML-N president Shahbaz Sharif held a meeting with PPP leaders Khursheed Shah and Yusuf Raza Gilani, who called on him on Saturday as a follow up to the agenda discussed at the APC amid the changing political situation in the country.

-LAHORE: PML-N president Shahbaz Sharif held a meeting with PPP Leaders Khursheed Shah and Yusuf Raza Gilani who called on him Saturday as a follow up to the agenda discussed at the APCs amid the changing political situation in the country.
+LAHORE: The PML-N president Shahbaz Sharif held a meeting with PPP leaders Khursheed Shah and Yusuf Raza Gilani, who called on him on Saturday as a follow up to the agenda discussed at the APC amid the changing political situation in the country.

 Comments